-Measurement of loss and substantial delay of single piece priority letter-post mail (ordinary mail) is organised by MaltaPost in conformity with TS 1477316.
-A mail item is considered as lost, or substantially delayed, if the item has not been received by the recipient within seven (7) days after which it has been posted (i.e., D+7).
+Measurement of loss and substantial delay of single piece priority letter-post mail (ordinary mail) is organised by MaltaPost in conformity with TS 14773.
+A mail item is considered as substantially delayed if the item has not been received by the recipient within seven (7) days after which it has been posted (i.e., D+7).
+Items never received are classified as 'lost'.